dzflack/duo-device-health/README.md

 2020/06/09 10:47:29 Listening on port 53106
 ```

-* Use a web browser to login to your DUO protected account
+* Use firefox to login to your DUO protected account